 I get around three to four pitches a day from PR firms and they all suck.
 Some of them suck so badly I want to re-post them on my blog and make fun of them, but that’s not what I do here.
 Yet.

 You don’t want to make their mistakes.
 Maybe you want your old boss to give you advice on your current job situation, or need a restaurant recommendation, or you want a blogger to write about reality TV star suicides.
 Whatever it is, here are four rules that apply:

 1. Be personal.

 Mass emails are interruptive advertising.
 They are the commercials I skip, the billboards I glaze over and the fliers that line the trash.
-If you have someone’s email, you should have their name.
-Use it.

 Big Brother and I talked a couple weeks ago perched atop Bascom Hill, the steepest hill in Madison, and I wore my steepest heels.
 The sun was bright with the resigned smile it holds between summer and fall, and I held on to the edge of my wrap dress, dangerously flirting with the wind.
 Big Brother stood simply, calmly.

 “I make you nervous, don’t I?” he asked.

 “Yes,” I said.
 My weight shifted from one heel to the other.
 “I feel like you don’t trust me yet.”

 “No. I trust you.
 I have no reason not to trust you,” he said.